udacity/nd035-c3-data-stores-and-persistence-project-starter/README.md

 Below is a template provided for use when building your README file for students.

-# Project Title
+# Critter Chronologer Project Starter

-Project description goes here.
+Critter Chronologer is an invaluable tool to help pet care providers manage their own schedules.
+This Software as a Service application allows businesses to keep track of pets, pet owners, and employees.

 ## Getting Started

-Instructions for how to get a copy of the project running on your local machine.
+1. Clone this repository

 ### Dependencies